-Source - Total financial assets agree back to the 2020 & 2019 Audited Financial Statements prepared under IFRS.
+Source - Total financial assets agree back to the 2022 & 2021 Audited Financial Statements prepared under IFRS.
 The asset and return analysis agrees back to internal working papers prepared under IFRS.
+Note that % return numbers for some groupings of assets are not useful or comparable to prior periods due to a change in asset mix that occurred during 2021 - as such these groupings have been marked as N/A.